 PFIC Tax Risk.
 The Portfolio may own shares in foreign investment entities that constitute "passive foreign investment companies" ("PFICs") for U.S. tax purposes.
 In order to avoid U.S. federal income tax and an additional interest charge on any "excess distribution" from PFICs or gain from the disposition of shares of a PFIC, the Portfolio may elect to "mark-to-market" annually its investments in a PFIC, which will result in the Portfolio being taxed as if it had sold and repurchased all the PFIC stock at the end of each year.
-Alternatively, in order to avoid the "excess distribution" rules, the Portfolio may elect to treat a PFIC as a "gualified electing fund" (a "QEF election"), which would require the Portfolio to include in taxable income its allocable share of the PFIC's income and net capital gains annually, regardless of whether it receives distributions from the PFIC.
-Under proposed Treasury Regulations, such inclusions with respect to a PFIC for which a Portfolio makes a QEF election would not be qualifying dividend income of the Portfolio for purposes of maintaining its status as a regulated investment company ("RIC") except to the extent that the Portfolio receives currently distributions from the PFIC of the earnings attributable to the income inclusions.
+Alternatively, in order to avoid the "excess distribution" rules, the Portfolio may elect to treat a PFIC as a "qualified electing fund" (a "QEF election"), which would require the Portfolio to include in taxable income its allocable share of the PFIC's income and net capital gains annually, regardless of whether it receives distributions from the PFIC.
+Under Treasury Regulations issued in 2019, earnings include in income under a QEF election would be qualifying dividend income for a RIC if either (i) the earnings attributable to the inclusions are distributed in the taxable year of the inclusion, or (ii) such earnings are derived with respect to the RIC's business of investing in stock, securities or currencies.
 To make a QEF election, the Portfolio must obtain certain annual information from the PFICs in which it invests, which may be impossible to obtain.